Bacdafucup: Recording and production

-In 1991, despite the reproaches from Fredro, the Onyx's music producer, B-Wiz, sold his drum machine SP-12 and went to Baltimore to sell crack, and eventually he was killed in Baltimore.
+In 1991, despite the reproaches from Fredro, the Onyx's music producer, B-Wiz, sold his drum machine SP-12 and went to Baltimore to sell drugs, and eventually was killed in Baltimore.
 Thus, all Onyx records were lost.

 "...When I met Jam Master Jay, I told B-Wiz, who was doin’ his thing, sellin’ drugs, goin’ to Baltimore.
 I said, “Yo, don’t go down South, I just met Jam Master Jay.”
 He went down south, he got murdered...
 When he got murdered, we lost that sound.
 When we lost that sound, that was the end."

-So the group needed a new music producer.
+The group needed a new music producer.
 In Brian Coleman's book Check the Technique Fredro described how Onyx met their future producer:"...We met Chyskillz on Jamaica Avenue one day.
 We was buying weed at the weed spot and Chy was chasing my truck down the street, yelling, 'I got beats!'
 His stuff back then was jazzy, on some Tribe Called Quest shit, but it was hot.
 I knew he could put beats together right away.
 We brought him into our zone and made him do some grimy shit."

-Chyskillz was picked as the main producer of the album, he produced 16 of 18 songs.
+Chyskillz was chosen as the main producer of the album, and produced 16 of the 18 songs.
 The first song that Chyskillz ever did for ONYX was "Nigga Bridges".

-Jam Master Jay attended the studios during the recording of absolutely every song and was guided by the group in the process of recording the album, applying his hand as a producer to many tracks.
-But despite this, he basically let Onyx and Chyskillz do their thing.
-Sticky says of the late great JMJ: “Jay was very hands-on, one hundred percent.
+Jam Master Jay attended the studios during the recording of every song and was guided by the group in the process of recording the album, applying his hand as a producer to many tracks.
+Sticky says of the late JMJ: “Jay was very hands-on, one hundred percent.
 He was always there in the studio with us.
 We learned everything from him.
 He was our mentor”.